How to Feel Better Right NowNov 12, 2022

 But you should do less.

-Heck, doing less of something seems counterintuitive.
-But it works.
+Doing less of something seems counterintuitive, but it works.

-One particular client-athlete stopped trying these juice-cleanses and other short-term approaches and focused in on batch-preparing nutritious meals.
+One particular client stopped trying these juice-cleanses and other short-term approaches and focused in on batch-preparing nutritious meals.

 He ditched the "weekend warrior" approach to exercise and committed to four 45-minute workout sessions per week.